juanferrer/session-reports/campaigns/_heroes_for_ghosts/sessions/session-39.md

 type: session
 number: 39
 date: 2021-03-13
 ---

+{% include nav.html %}

-Sachem “apologised” and fixed Pan’s device.
+Sachem "apologised" and fixed Pan’s device.
 I also got 4 successes on the shield casting for the sword.
 Abel used her arcane eye to go to the mine in the crater.
 She found them digging up a warforged colossus.
 They seem to be a quarter of the way done, so they still have a time to go.
 We left and Abel summoned the demon she was in a pact with.
 She asked him to send a letter to his brother.
 He will confirm receipt of the letter.